Suspiria (2018 film): Choreography

 Aside from Johnson and Goth, all of the actresses in the on-screen dance scenes were professional dancers.
 Johnson trained extensively in the year leading up to the shoot to achieve the body type and technique of a dancer, spending two hours each day training at a dance studio in Vancouver while filming Fifty Shades Freed (2018).
 She trained in various forms of dance ranging from ballet to contemporary dance, as her character is that of a formally untrained, yet broadly proficient, dancer.
 Johnson also studied the work of Wigman, and listened to various musical acts of the 1970s, such as The Carpenters, Jefferson Airplane, and Nina Simone, artists she felt would have informed her character's instinctive movements.
 In the early autumn of 2016, roughly two months before the shoot began, both Johnson and Goth began rehearsing the film's choreography on location in Varese for six to eight hours per day.

-Score
+Music

 Radiohead singer Thom Yorke composed the score, his first feature film soundtrack.
 It features the London Contemporary Orchestra and Choir and Yorke's son Noah on drums.
 He initially refused the offer, but accepted after months of requests from Guadagnino.
 Much of the score was completed prior to the film shoot, giving Guadagnino the opportunity to play it on set during filming.